TAKE IT DOWN Act: Removing Harmful Online Content

 If you’re the victim of illegal content posted online, you may have legal recourse due to the TAKE IT DOWN Act.

 In 2023, when Elliston Berry was just 14 years old, she became the victim of fake nudes shared on social media platforms, including Snapchat.
-The fact that Berry’s mother, Anna McAdams, had such a difficult time getting the content removed partially inspired the TAKE IT DOWN Act.
+The fact that Berry’s mother, Anna McAdams, had such a difficult time getting the content removed partially inspired the Take It Down Act.
 The act became law after President Trump’s signing of it on May 19, 2025.

 Are you rebounding from a PR crisis due to attacks on your reputation or character?
 If you were the victim of illegal content, hate speech, pornographic content or other damaging imagery, it’s important to repair your online presence immediately.
 Call us at 844-230-3803 for more information.